What is wild swimming?

 Wild swimming or open water swimming has become more popular in the last year or so.
 Certainly for some, it’s been an emotional life-saver during the pandemic when we’ve all felt the effects of lockdown and have looked for alternative outdoor activities when our gyms and recreational venues have been closed.
 The BBC’s Well World travel page ‘Why wild swimming is Britain’s new craze?’ charts the rise of its popularity and extols the benefits of wild swimming.

 The Outdoor Swimming Society was formed in 2006 and started with 300 members.
 Now, the society has a membership of over 100,000 (the society grew by 36% in 2020) and supports local groups around the UK to promote wild swimming, share resources and hold events.
 The society also has a useful web page - Outdoor Swimming Society - is it legal?
-The rules in England and Wales differ to those in Scotland so it’s a good idea to check before you plan your trip.
+The rules in England and Wales differ to those in Scotland so it’s a good idea to check before you plan your trip as part of your stay in one of our North Wales cottages.

 For those of us new to the activity, it might be a good idea to limit our toes’ exposure to the cold by swimming in the spring and summer months - those hardy enough to attempt wild swimming all year round may have a bit more experience under their wetsuits.